sammi-turner/Crab-BASIC/README.md

 ### Print and Iprint

-Unlike most versions of BASIC
+Unlike most BASICs, in Crab

 - string literals are not delimited by quotes
 - the "print" command does not recognise identifiers